 combination of wildlife medical care, education, and research.
 She lives in Nottingham NH

-with Ed and a beautiful (if slightly mischievous) cat named Tiny Dancer and an equally beautiful and goofy rescued puppy named Macie!
-She serves as a member of the Town of Nottingham's Conservation Commission.
+with her husband Ed and a beautiful (if slightly mischievous) cat named Tiny Dancer and an equally beautiful and goofy rescued puppy named Macie!

 Wildlife Specialist/ Volunteer and Intern Coordinator